IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __SAMPLE_ONTOLOGY_URI__ - (Ontology) links to sample ontology information.

-__DISEASE_ONTOLOGY_URI__ - (Ontology) links to disease ontology information.
+__DISEASE_ONTOLOGY_URI__ - (Ontology) links to sample disease ontology information.
+This property reflects the disease for this particular sample, not for the donor health condition.
 If dealing with a rare disease consider identifiability issues.
 The NCImetathesaurus term C0277545 “Disease type AND/OR category unknown” should be used for unknown diseases.
 Phenotypes associated with the disease should be submitted as DISEASE_ONTOLOGY_URIs (if available) or in the free form DISEASE attribute.

-__DISEASE__ - Free form field for more specific disease information.
+__DISEASE__ - Free form field for more specific sample disease information.
+This property reflects the disease for this particular sample, not for the donor health condition.
 If dealing with a rare disease consider identifiability issues.

 __BIOMATERIAL_PROVIDER__ - The name of the company, laboratory or person that provided the biological material.